 In the "Cover Letter" authors must state Full title of the manuscript, Full names, Addresses /Affiliations of All Authors, e-mail addresses and corresponding author.
 They should explain the relevance of their manuscript to EJFS's scope.
 The Author(s) provide here 5 potential reviewer names, address/affiliation and e-mail addresses in the title page.

-The Manuscript can be in English and Turkish.
+The Manuscript can be onlu in English.

 The short Abstract should not excess 300 words.